| |

 - Eötvös Loránd University, Budapest (Ferenc Havas)

-- University of Szeged (Marianne Bakró-Nagy)
+- University of Szeged (Katalin Sipőcz)

-- University of Florence (Anne Tamm)
+- Central European University (Anne Tamm)

 - More links to consultants and participants